Do you have a guinea pig and are you wondering can guinea pigs eat grapes?

 What is the Proper Serving Size of Grapes for Guinea Pigs?

-1-2 medium size grapes per week is good for guinea pigs.
+1-2 medium size grapes per week are good for guinea pigs.

 You shouldn’t be feeding guinea pigs with grapes every day.